The use of technology

 What is the cost to conduct an experiment?

-The cost to conduct an experiment varies tremendously from one study to the next depending on the type of study being conducted, the sample size, and whether our Institute will pay for the entire study or just a part of it.
-In rare cases, we have university students participate in our studies which results in very low costs.
-Most of the time, however, students are not an appropriate sample for us to study.
-If we pull our sample from a national database and conduct the experiment on-line, the costs can be as low as $1.20 per person sampled.
+The cost to conduct an experiment varies tremendously from one study to the next depending on the type of study being conducted and the sample size.
+If we pull our sample from a national database and conduct the experiment on-line, the costs can be as low as $1.20 per participant.
 In situations where we need to compensate individuals for their participation in a study, it is not uncommon to pay an individual up to $50.
 In these research settings, sample sizes tend to be smaller and more time intensive.
-To learn the cost to commission a particular study by IBERE, please call the Director, Dr. Michael J. Seiler at 757.683.3505 or e-mail at firstname.lastname@example.org.
+To learn the cost to commission a particular study by IBERE, please call the Director, Dr. Michael J. Seiler at 757.585.6100 or e-mail at firstname.lastname@example.org.